Uranium-Framework/Uranium-Core/README.md

 # Sunrise Framework

-Sunrise Framework is a powerful roblox coding framework.
-This framework was made with 1 thing in mind, making coding fun and easy for beinner scripters.
+Sunrise Framework is a new powerful framework for Roblox development.

+Sunrise's main purpose is to make development easier for new developers, we try to achieve this by making as easy to understand API as possible.
+Sunrise uses many great libraries as well as [Knit](https://github.com/Sleitnick/Knit) to seamlessly bridge the gap between the server and the client.

+Most of the API is made with future updates thus they might seem very close to the library they are made with!
+As we update the framework these functions will change and get better and better.